/ Resources /

 The Euka program includes all the topics the Department requires: English, Mathematics, Science and Technology, Humanities and Social Science (includes: history, geography, civics and politics), Arts (includes: visual arts, dancing and music), Health and Physical Education, and Languages.

 When using Euka we will provide you with full year documentation to include as your full year learning plans, which show when and how you will cover the Australian curriculum in every subject.
 We also provide you with the templates and information about how to tailor the program to fit your individual child’s needs.
 It is important to show how the program will be adapted.
-Our team is very happy to help with this process, and offer a full Euka registration service
+If you need additional support and guidance in this process, we offer a Government Registration Service as a premium add-on that will assist you to prepare your application with all the documentation and support you need.
+We also offer a premium reporting service that provides a simple and effective way of reporting that shows excellence in your child’s education.

 Disclaimer: This advice has come from our years of experience in having successfully assisted thousands of students to gain Department of Education approval, in all States of Australia. – For clarification of any aspects, please contact the Department of Education in SA.